Air Conditioner Energy Saving: Are Dry Mode & Inverter ACs the Answer?

 Your AC will most likely have several modes for you to choose from; but how would you know which to use in order to save more energy and maintain comfy conditions?To make it easy, we’ll focus on Cool, Dry and Fan.
 Here’s the low-down:

 How would you be able to correctly monitor the actual conditions in the room?
 Aside from sensing how you feel, you have no actual data to rely on.

 - You could be hot since the temperature is high, but you could also be hot because the humidity has risen.
 Which mode should you use then?

 - Dry Mode doesn’t act like a dehumidifier does, meaning it is limited in its ability to reduce humidity levels.
 While using Dry Mode may assist in energy saving, if used for a prolonged period of time it might actually do the opposite and make the system work even harder.

 - Fan Mode is a guessing game – how do you really know that both temperature and humidity are at a good level so you don’t compromise on your comfort?

 It’s clear that a combination of settings is the ideal way to ensure comfort and energy savings; but we lack the tools and sensors to notice these subtle nuances.

-For instance, a Smart Thermostat like Ambi Climate can do all that while helping you save up to 30% on your monthly energy bill!
+For instance, a device like Ambi Climate can do all that while helping you save up to 30% on your monthly energy bill!